 In summary, the Cavaton is a lovable and energetic dog that thrives on human interaction.
 They require gentle handling due to their delicate nature and benefit from regular exercise and socialization.
 They enjoy playing with children and are generally sociable and trainable.
 If provided with a fenced yard, they will happily participate in outdoor activities.
 However, it’s essential to establish yourself as the pack leader and teach them proper manners.

-Ahead, we look at Cavaton dog breed, its history, personality, pros and cons of owning an Cavaton, characteristics, and must-see facts.
+Ahead, we look at Cavaton dog breed, its history, personality, pros and cons of owning an Cavaton, characteristics, and must-know facts.
 We will also examine how to care for this breed and much more.
 Prepare for a tail-wagging adventure into the world of Cavatons!

 Dog Breed | Cavaton |